Grace-Vee/LITA-HR-Data/README.md

 ### Recommendations
 ---
-The followings were recommended based on findings from the Data Annalysis, which enabled us took informed decisions such as:
+The followings were recommended based on findings from the Data Analysis, which enabled us took informed decisions such as:
    1. Policies should be ammended: The Organization should amend their policies to favour all age groups and gender.
 The Executives should work on providing extracurricular activities like fitness coach or even work in line with a fitness centre where their staff could enrol at a cheap rate for weekly fitness training, which would encourage more younger age groups to be satisfied and have great work like balance.
 All genders and age groups should be consider when allocating benefits or incentives